Zuplo

 This matters because API changes are hard to review in a diff viewer alone.
 A new rate limiting configuration might look correct in YAML, but does it actually throttle requests the way you expect?
 A rewritten route handler might pass linting, but does the response format match what consumers need?
 Preview environments let you test API changes before they merge.

 Zuplo provides branch previews automatically.
-Every branch and pull request gets its own deployment at a unique URL (e.g., https://my-api-pr-42.zuplo.dev).
-Reviewers can make real HTTP requests against the preview to verify behavior.
-This is built into the platform — no configuration required.
+Every branch and pull request gets its own Zuplo deployment at a unique URL (e.g., https://my-api-pr-42-abc1234.zuplo.app).
+Reviewers can make real HTTP requests against the Zuplo preview to verify behavior.
+This is built into the platform – no configuration, no extra infrastructure, no additional cost for preview environments.

-No other major API gateway platform provides automatic branch previews.
-To approximate this with Kong, Tyk, or AWS API Gateway, you would need to:
+To approximate this with Gravitee, Kong, or Apigee, you would need to:

-2. Configure CI/CD to deploy the branch-specific config to that instance
+2. Configure CI/CD to deploy branch-specific config to that instance

 3. Provide a unique URL or routing mechanism for each preview